Klarrio/ttn-aws-workshop/README.md

 21. **Finish data set creation** => select **Directly query your data**
 22. Choose **Visualize**

-Before one can use the time one has to modify the data type with QuickSight.
+Before one can use the time one has to modify the data type within the QuickSight data set.

 23. Select **Visualize** from the most left column
 24. **Fields list** select `Edit analysis data sets` from the drop down where **ttn_iot_flat_data** is shown